ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

         .. code-block:: python

            def send_command(command):
-               """Run a command on the server.
+               """Run a command on the remote server.

                Parameters
                ----------